-In her recent work, Dr. Anna Roik (Hentschel Lab, GEOMAR; current affiliation: Schupp Lab, University of Oldenburg; Germany) employed a radically different approach to microbiome manipulation in scleractinian corals using transplants of whole coral tissue homogenates as donors, a microbial cultureindependent approach inspired by the bacteria, the Rhodobacteraceae.
+Dr. Anny Cárdenas (Voolstra Lab, University of Konstanz, Germany) presented her work on a diverse group of Symbiodiniaceae-associated bacteria, the Rhodobacteraceae.
 Rhodobacters are metabolically highly versatile, and many of them possess the genetic machinery to break down dimethyl-sulfoniopropinate (DMSP), a compatible solute doubling as antioxidant and osmolyte that is abundantly produced by various algae, including the Symbiodiniaceae.
 Building methodologically on her recent PhD work (Cárdenas et al. 2018) combining state-of-the-art sequencing and bioinformatics tools, Cárdenas is currently investigating the interactions of Rhodobacters and coral-associated Symbiodiniaceae, in which she employs clever microbial co-culturing approaches to further our understanding of the underlying metabolic currencies of this intriguing partnership.
 For more details and preliminary results, visit her presentation in Session 4H-2 (Screenshot 2).

 Maggie Hudspith (de Goej Lab, University of Amsterdam, the Netherlands) presented recent work from her ongoing PhD on metabolic interactions in complex sponge-prokaryote systems combining isotopic labelling techniques with Nanoscale Secondary Ion Mass Spectroscopy (NanoSIMS).
 In her work, she demonstrated the subcellular uptake and processing of food by the filtering cells (choanocytes) of low and high microbial abundance (LMA and HMA) sponges.
 Maggie's work showed that the choanocytes constitute the primary site of organic matter uptake, while the later enrichment of microbial symbionts over time suggests translocation of carbon and nitrogen via the uptake and recycling of host-derived waste products by the associated prokaryotes.
-Overall, this work supports the notion that sponge-associated prokaryotes gain nutritional benefits from application of fecal transplants in humans.
-Her work used tissue homogenate of heat stress resistant donor colonies to inoculate heat-sensitive recipient colonies.
-Not only was transmission of bacteria from heat resistant donors observed, but also beneficial effects on bleaching susceptibility in recipients.
-Her work can be found as a presentation in Session 13H-1 (Screenshot 3), or recently published in BMC Microbiome (Doering et al. 2021).
+Overall, this work supports the notion that sponge-associated prokaryotes gain nutritional benefits from symbiosis.
+More on her work can be found in Session 4H-3, or recently published in BMC Microbiome (Hudspith et al. 2021).